Request to call (Puru)

 During the monsoon season (June to August), the trails can be slippery and muddy, with a higher risk of landslides.
 The winter season (December to February) can be frigid, with heavy snowfall at higher elevations, making the trek more challenging.

-It is essential to remember that the weather in the Himalayas can be very unpredictable, and it is always a good idea to be prepared for various conditions.
-It is also essential to consult a local trekking agency or tour operator for the most current information about the weather and trekking conditions.
+Remember that the weather in the Himalayas can be very unpredictable, and it is always a good idea to be prepared for various conditions.
+Consult a local trekking agency or tour operator for the most current information about the weather and trekking conditions.

 There are several costs and expenses that you should consider when planning a short Everest Base Camp trek.
 These include:

-Flight tickets to and from Kathmandu: Depending on where you are flying from, you can expect to pay anywhere from $600 to $1,000 for round-trip tickets.
+Flight tickets to and from Kathmandu: Depending on where you are flying from, round-trip tickets cost between $600 and $1,000.

 Accommodation in Kathmandu: You must budget for a few nights in Kathmandu before and after your trek.
-Prices for a basic hotel room can range from $10 to $50 per night.
+A basic hotel room can cost $10 to $50 per night.

 Permits and fees: You will need a trekking permit and a TIMS (Trekker’s Information Management System) card, which costs around $70.
 In addition, you will also need to pay a $25 environmental fee.